Paul Feig

 Paul Feig (/fiːɡ/; born September 17, 1962) is an American filmmaker and actor.
-He is best known for directing films such as Bridesmaids (2011), The Heat (2013), Spy (2015), Ghostbusters (2016), A Simple Favor (2018), and Last Christmas (2019).
+He is best known for directing films such as Bridesmaids (2011), The Heat (2013), Spy (2015), Ghostbusters: Answer the Call (2016), A Simple Favor (2018), Last Christmas (2019), and The Housemaid (2025).
 He often collaborates with actress Melissa McCarthy.

 Feig created the comedy series Freaks and Geeks (1999–2000) and Other Space (2015).
 He has also directed several episodes of Arrested Development, Nurse Jackie, Mad Men, The Office, Parks and Recreation, 30 Rock, and Weeds.
 He received nominations for two Primetime Emmy Awards for writing on Freaks and Geeks, and two for producing and directing on The Office.
 His most notable acting roles were as Bobby Wynn in the sitcom The Jackie Thomas Show (1992–1993), Tim the Camp Counselor in the comedy film Heavyweights (1995), and Mr. Eugene Pool on the sitcom Sabrina the Teenage Witch (1996–1997).

 Early life

 Feig was born in Royal Oak, Michigan, on September 17, 1962, the son of telephone operator Elaine Elizabeth (née Artingstall) and Gratiot Avenue store owner Sanford William Feig.
-He grew up in a Christian Scientist home in Mount Clemens, Michigan.
+He grew up in a Christian Scientist household in Mount Clemens, Michigan.
 His father was born into a Jewish family, but converted to Christian Science, and met Feig's mother at a church social.

 Feig attended Chippewa Valley High School in Clinton Township, Michigan.